-Dr. Moein Moghimi, PhD. is a renowned expert in pharmaceutical nanoscience, nanomedicine and nanosafety and has published extensively in these areas.
+Dr. Moein Moghimi, PhD. is one of the world's most renowned experts in nanomedicine and nanoparticle design and delivery with decades of experience in pharmaceutical nanoscience, nanomedicine and nanosafety and has published extensively in these areas.
 Since August 2017, Dr. Moghimi is a Professor of Pharmaceutics (School of Pharmacy) and Research Professor (Institute of Cellular Medicine) at Newcastle University (UK).
 Prior to this he was Professor and Chair in Pharmaceutics at the School of Medicine, Pharmacy and Health, Durham University (UK).

 Dr. Moghimi was also formerly a Full Affiliate Member/Professor at the Department of Translational Imaging, Houston Methodist Research Institute, Houston Methodist Hospital Systems (Houston, Texas, USA) and is currently an Adjoint Professor at the Department of Pharmaceutical Sciences, Skaggs School of Pharmacy and Pharmaceutical Sciences, University of Colorado-Denver Medical Center (USA).
 In 2015, Moein was a Visiting Professor at Università Degli Studi Di Padova, Italy.
 Between 2008 and March 2016, he was based at the University of Copenhagen (Denmark) serving as Professor of Nanomedicine at the Department of Pharmacy, Professor of Pharmaceutical Nanotechology at the NanoScience Centre, and the Founder and Director of the multi-million Euro Centre for Pharmaceutical Nanotechnology and Nanotoxiocology (the first interdisciplinary nanomedicine research centre in Denmark).
 Between 2008 and 2010, he further served as the Honorary Professor of Nanomedicine at the Multidisciplinary Research Center, Shantou University (China).
 His earlier appointments included a Senior Lectureship position in Biopharmacy and Molecular Pharmaceutics at the School of Pharmacy, University of Brighton and The University Research Fellow in Advanced Drug Delivery Systems at the Department of Pharmaceutical Sciences, University of Nottingham.